meb-engi/4v4PT-Dictionary-Guide/README.md

 im really the only one actively managing this rn poggersww has provided help with the coding so shoutout aint no way bruh

-also shoutout too spoofy, evilyn, fiff, bestefar, _yee, and other players for providing input on the dictionary and guide
+also shoutout too spoofy, evilyn, fiff, bestefar, _yee, IGMB and other players for providing input on the dictionary and guide

 if u wanna contact us our dc is - meb.engi